pgroonga/pgroonga.github.io/reference/parameters/log-rotate-threshold-size.md

 ## Summary

-`pgroonga.log_rotate_threshold_size` parameter controls the rotation of pgroonga.log.
+`pgroonga.log_rotate_threshold_size` parameter controls the rotation of PGroonga's log.

-Specifies threshold for pgroonga.log rotation. pgroonga.log file is rotated when log file size is larger than or equals to the threshold.
+Specifies threshold for PGroonga's log rotation.
+PGroonga's log file is rotated when log file size is larger than or equals to the threshold.

 The default is `0`.
 It means that that this does not rotate.

-This parameter is meaningless if you do not enable pgroonga.log with [`pgroonga.log_type = file`][log-type].
+This parameter is meaningless if you do not enable PGroonga's log with [`pgroonga.log_type = file`][log-type].

 ## Syntax